nadezola/nadezola.github.io/index.md

 and others, collaborating to develop and transfer cutting-edge technologies into real-world industrial applications.

-We also collaborate on government- and city-funded projects, integrating smart technologies into traffic management and urban planning to enhance road user safety, especially for pedestrians and cyclists.
+We also collaborate on government- and city — funded projects, integrating smart technologies into sustainable traffic management and urban planning to enhance road user safety, especially for pedestrians and cyclists — with a strong focus on climate action, environmental protection, energy efficiency, and sustainable mobility.